recalledz/project-start/docs/disciples.md

 | Building | `1` XP/s | ~50s | ~6m 12s |

 These estimates assume no attribute bonuses and continuous work on the same task.
 Attribute points or upgrades will shorten the timelines further.

+## Combat Participation

+Disciples join the player during combat encounters.
+Each follower acts in place of a card from the old deck system and uses their personal attributes when attacking or invoking abilities.

+### Construct Spells

+Constructs crafted through the phrase system provide spells that disciples can cast.
+Equipping a construct unlocks its spell for any attuned disciple, expanding the party's options in battle.

+### Esoteric Dungeon

+The esoteric dungeon currently reuses the original card-based combat mechanics.
+Disciples stand in for cards until a dedicated disciple combat system is implemented.